“Developing relationships with SARCs”

-The brochure was printed in 10,000 copies and distributed with the support of the General Inspectorate of the Romanian Police in the counties with the largest number of registered British citizens, as follows:
+The brochure was printed in 10,000 copies and distributed with the support of the General Inspectorate of the Romanian Police and FedEx Romania in the counties with the largest number of registered British citizens, as follows:

 - 2.250 pcs – D.G.P.M.B (Bucharest Police)

 - 2.250 pcs IPJ Ilfov (Ilfov County Police Inspectorate)

 - 2.25o pcs IPJ Constanța (Constanța County Police Inspectorate)

 - 2.250 pcs IPJ Cluj (Cluj County Police Inspectorate)

 - 1.000 pcs distributed to Necuvinte Association partners from Bucharest and other counties.